 The Collegiate School is a private school for boys from Kindergarten to grade 12.
 Their mission is to help each student achieve their maximum potential through a rigorous learning program.

 This West Side school is divided into the different levels according to grade: lower school (Kindergarten through Grade 4), middle school (Grades 5 through Grade 8), and upper school (Grades 9 through Grade 12).
 The small size of the school enables students to get a more interactive experience from the classroom.

 BASIS INDEPENDENT MANHATTAN

 795 Columbus Ave.

-At BASIS Independent Manhattan, a PreK–grade 8 private school, students are inspired to discover their passions as they learn at the highest international levels in a comprehensive liberal arts and sciences curriculum built from top educational systems around the world.
-Subject Expert Teachers who have professional expertise or advanced degrees in their chosen field lead every discipline—from foreign languages to fine arts, engineering to advanced mathematics, and more.
-These educators use their passion and depth of knowledge to help students grow into creative problem solvers who are poised to tackle whatever challenges come their way.
+At BASIS Independent Manhattan, a PreK–grade 8 private school, students are inspired to learn at the highest international levels in an accelerated liberal arts and sciences curriculum built from top educational systems around the world.
+Educators with subject-specific expertise lead every discipline—from Mandarin to fine arts, engineering to advanced mathematics, logic to world history, and more.
+These teachers use their passion and depth of knowledge to help students grow into creative problem solvers who are poised to tackle whatever challenges come their way.
 The school fosters a joyful learning culture where hard work is celebrated and intellectual pursuits result in extraordinary outcomes, and is founded on the belief that with the right tools, encouragement, and support, any motivated child can achieve academic success.